Pyprohly/reddit-api-doc-notes/docs/api-reference/flair.rst

 The array must contain every flair ID.
 If you fail to supply an ID a 400 HTTP error is returned.

-If you duplicate an ID the flair will be duplicated.
+If you duplicate an ID the flair will have multiple references in the UI.

 If using the `/api/v1/{subreddit}/flair_template_order/{flair_type}` form, the `{flair_type}` must be specified, otherwise a 404 is returned.